SKhan141/cse15l-lab-reports/Lab Report 5.md

         }

 ## Part 2: Reflection

-There are so many great things I learned from this class which I can go on about, the command line arguments, bash scripts, vim, etc. But the main thing that I took advantage of and implemented immediately was JDB.
+There were many great things I learned from this class which I can go on about, the command line arguments, bash scripts, Vim, etc. But the main thing that I took advantage of and implemented immediately was JDB.
 JDB is a phenomenal tool; I have already started using it with my CSE12 PAs and it has been extremely advantageuous when it comes to debugging my code.
-Knowing about this in CSE11 would have been helpful as this was a huge time saver.
+Knowing about this in CSE11 would have been helpful as this is a huge time saver as opposed to inserting random print statements in my code.